Bethlehem, Pennsylvania: 19th century

-In 1845, the prosperous village was incorporated into a free borough in the County of Northampton.
+In 1845, Bethlehem was a prosperous village that was incorporated into a free borough in the County of Northampton.
 After the Unity Synod of 1848, Bethlehem became the headquarters of the Northern Province of the Moravian Church in North America.
-On March 27, 1900, the Bach Choir of Bethlehem presented the United States debut of German Lutheran composer Johann Sebastian Bach's Mass in B Minor (1749) in the city's Central Moravian Church.
-Bethlehem was one of the four leading Moravian communities in the Northeastern United States (Emmaus, Lititz and Nazareth, each in Pennsylvania, were the three others).
+On March 27, 1900, the Bach Choir of Bethlehem presented the United States debut of German Lutheran composer Johann Sebastian Bach's Mass in B Minor in the city's Central Moravian Church.
+Bethlehem was one of the four leading Moravian communities in the Northeastern United States; Emmaus, Lititz, and Nazareth, each in Pennsylvania, were the three others.

-Bethlehem Township has remained a separate political entity.
-Even after the merger of the two boroughs, the township initially provided a count for the original sections.
+Until the 1850s, officially only members of the Moravian Church were permitted to lease land plots in Bethlehem.
+A member of a group of Huguenot families also settled in Bethlehem.

-After the Civil War, the Borough of South Bethlehem was formed.
-In 1886, the Borough of West Bethlehem (in Lehigh County) was formed.
-In 1904, the Boroughs of West Bethlehem (in Lehigh County) and Bethlehem (in Northampton County) merged.
+In 1865, after the end of the Civil War, the Borough of South Bethlehem was formed.
+In 1886, the Borough of West Bethlehem in Lehigh County was formed.

 20th century

+In 1901, the Borough of Northampton Heights was incorporated.
+Starting in 1904, the borough of Bethlehem began a concerted effort to merge with its neighboring municipalities.
+In 1904 Bethlehem absorbed West Bethlehem followed shortly after in 1905 by Hottlesville.
+South Bethlehem would attempt to resist merger and incorporated themselves as their own city in 1913; however, the Supreme Court of Pennsylvania struck down their incorporation as unconstitutional in 1915 and in 1917 South Bethlehem would be annexed.

-In 1917, the Borough of South Bethlehem and Bethlehem merged to become the City of Bethlehem.
-Bethlehem Steel executive Archibald Johnston (1865-1948) was elected as the new city's first mayor.
+Following the merger with South Bethlehem, the new consolidated City of Bethlehem was incorporated.
+Bethlehem Steel executive Archibald Johnston was elected the new city's first mayor.
+Northampton Heights was incorporated into the city in 1920 after significant local resistance and a failed proposed merger between Northampton Heights and Hellertown to make a rival city.
+With the annexation of Hottlesville, Macada, Altonah, and the former town of Shimersville, Bethlehem's present borders were established.